jasonsalas/deeptraffic/README.md

 Because this is a client-side implementation of a neural network, I wasn't able to use more advanced machine learning frameworks (Weka, H20, TensorFlow, etc.) to do [grid search](https://en.m.wikipedia.org/wiki/Hyperparameter_optimization) to optimize the hyperparameters.
 But manually turning the knobs is part of the educational process, so it's no biggie.

 (Although [this insight by Ahmed El Deeb](https://medium.com/rants-on-machine-learning/smarter-parameter-sweeps-or-why-grid-search-is-plain-stupid-c17d97a0e881#.p6jaxm52l) is worth the read.)

+## Solution
+The [very excellent solution](https://www.youtube.com/watch?v=lQ-vjvyxD_w) by [Anton Pechenko](https://www.youtube.com/channel/UCTGWWJZO9psoZ3W-CSukm5g), who won the competition with the highest score for a non-MIT registered student, shows how he got a max sustained speed of 75.28 MPH.